-5. Torrents
+Torrents

-Our evaluation focuses on two metrics: (i) battery consumption, and (ii) response time taken by the app.
-We have compared the results obtained with each of available network 3G, 4G (HSPA+) and Wi-Fi in order to know which is the best possible option for the offloading data/processing on cloud.
+Our evaluation focuses on two metrics: (i) battery consumption, and (ii) response time.
+We have compared the results obtained with each of available network 3G, 4G (HSPA+) and Wi-Fi in order to know which is the best possible option for offloading data/processing on cloud.
 We consider this metric to be relevant for the foreseeable future.
 To decrease the interference of the screen while doing energy analysis we run the applications with minimum brightness.
-Power consumption is measured by monsoon power analysis tool.
+Battery consumption is measured by monsoon power analysis tool.

 4.1 Experimental Setup